Offline Website Generator (clone, mirror)

 - you can limit what assets you want to download and export (see

-directives) .. for some types of websites the best result is with the--disable-javascript
+--disable-all-assetsand other--disable-*directives) .. for some types of websites the best result is with the--disable-javascriptoption. - you can specify by

-from which external domains it is possible to download assets (JS, CSS, fonts, images, documents) including*
+--allowed-domain-for-external-filesfrom which external domains it is possible to download assets (JS, CSS, fonts, images, documents) including*option for all domains. - you can specify by

-which other domains should be included in the crawling if there are any links pointing to them.
-You can enable e.g.mysite.*
+--allowed-domain-for-crawlingwhich other domains should be included in the crawling if there are any links pointing to them.
+You can enable e.g.mysite.*to export all language mutations that have a different TLD or*.mysite.tldto export all subdomains. - you can try

-and see how well you handle accessibility and semantics - you can use it to export your website to a static form and host it on GitHub Pages, Netlify, Vercel, etc. as a static backup and part of your disaster recovery plan or archival/legal needs
+--disable-stylesand--disable-fontsand see how well you handle accessibility and semantics - you can use it to export your website to a static form and host it on GitHub Pages, Netlify, Vercel, etc. as a static backup and part of your disaster recovery plan or archival/legal needs

 - works great with older conventional websites but also modern ones, built on frameworks like Next.js, Nuxt.js,